 I fail to imagine how even just taking a small passenger flight can’t grip hold of your imagination.
 Flying literally amazed me when I was a boy and it still amazes me now.

-That’s why in 2017, whilst living and teaching in Muscat - Oman, I came home from work and told my wife That I was really going to go for it and train to become a Commercial Pilot.
+That’s why in 2017, whilst living and teaching in Muscat - Oman, I came home from work and told my wife That I was really going to go for it, look at pilot jobs and train to become a Commercial Pilot.

 Was she surprised?
 Yes and no - apparently I’d mentioned it on our first date!
 Was she in for a rough ride?
 Yes she was - welcome to aviation!

 Having now recently completed my CPL exam and UPRT training, I have a small and very welcome break before beginning my MEIR training in Cranfield and then the MCC course in Gatwick.